Updated March 31, 2026

 Non-compliance can result in fines, loss of contracts, and personal liability:

-- Hawaii businesses with 1 or more employees are generally required to carry workers' compensation; sole proprietors are exempt under the data provided.
+- Hawaii businesses with 1 or more employees are generally required to carry workers' compensation; sole proprietors are generally exempt.

-- Hawaii requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter for salon suites, studio space, and other rented locations.
+- Most commercial leases in Hawaii require proof of general liability coverage, which can matter for salon suites, studio space, and other rented locations.

 - The Hawaii Insurance Division regulates business insurance in the state, so policy forms, endorsements, and documentation should be checked against local filing and proof needs.